matteotitta/hello-ops/README.md

 # Operations ⚙️
-wikis for business operations and processes.
+Wikis for business operations and processes.

 Hope you find them useful!